 Type of Conflict #3: Discrimination

-Discrimination is the most serious source of workplace conflict on this list.
+Discrimination is the most serious source of conflict in the workplace listed.
 Unfortunately, this isn’t an uncommon problem in business.
 The U.S. Equal Employment Opportunity Commission (EEOC) cited 76,418 charges of workplace discrimination in 2018 alone.
 Typically, cases involving discrimination should be handled by the company’s human resources department.
 Nevertheless, it could be something an employee approaches you about.
 Whether the team member only wants your awareness or they’re serious about making a formal complaint, it’s important employers have a protocol in place when it comes to claims made about discriminatory treatment.
 If handled poorly, this can result in emotional damage, depression, and resentment.
 Additionally, unaddressed or unresolved reports of discrimination can result in serious legal issues for employers.

 When an employee comes to you with an issue involving discrimination, take it seriously.
 Listen, ask questions, and show your support.
 As mentioned above, they might show concern for getting someone in trouble.
 Regardless, report the incident to human resources, so a record of the incident is on file.
 Launch an investigation into the issue using a trained professional who manages these types of cases.
 They’ll obtain a statement from the employee, conduct interviews with any witnesses, and heavily research the matter.